thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 Yes, I am aware there is a data editor somewhere that allows me to make a plot through some kind of Excel code, but I am taking the simple way out today to make a point.
 Because of weird Excel copy/paste issues, I should write theses formulas in plain text and paste them one by one in the edit series maker.

-20 minutes later, I have made progresse because I actually pre-wrote all the formulas on a separate notepad file to paste, one by one, into the Excel fields.
+20 minutes later, I have made progress because I actually pre-wrote all the formulas on a separate notepad file to paste, one by one, into the Excel fields.

-Why is this happening?
+Urgh, why is this happening?
 All the Canary Island values are fine and not acidentally off by orders of magnitude...

 ![image](https://user-images.githubusercontent.com/92915699/192114551-13fc567e-4e99-4e03-9a4c-8d97bab4f705.png)